Bryna Productions: Lawsuits and mergers (1985–1989)

-In mid-June 1985, The Bryna Company was involved in a lawsuit filled by the federal government and the United States Navy, seeking $1,300,000 of unpaid military flying time during the filming of The Final Countdown.
+In mid-June 1985, The Bryna Company was involved in a lawsuit filed by the federal government and the United States Navy, seeking $1,300,000 of unpaid military flying time during the filming of The Final Countdown.
 The suit claimed that The Bryna Company and Aspen Productions had only been charged for 32.5 hours of aircraft flying time, while the Navy had in fact provided 167 hours of flying time.
 The suit also revealed that Navy Commander Emory Worth Brown, Jr., a decorated Navy fighter pilot assigned to keep track of the flying hours during shooting, had accepted a bribe of $5,563.48 during the filming.
 Brown had since been convicted and dishonorably discharged from the Navy, but was named in the lawsuit for punitive damages.
 The scandal was also the subject of a CBS 60 Minutes episode, which had aired on March 18, 1984.
 More than a year after the suit was filled, on September 10, 1986, the Justice Department ruled that The Bryna Company would have to pay $400,000 to the Federal Government and United States Navy to cover unpaid costs.

 Amos premiered on September 29, 1985, broadcast on Columbia Broadcasting System and was a success.
 The film was nominated for four Primetime Emmy Awards and three Golden Globe Awards.
 The film itself was nominated for a Golden Globe Award for Best Miniseries or Motion Picture Made for Television and a Primetime Emmy Award for Outstanding Drama/Comedy Special, Kirk Douglas was nominated for a Golden Globe Award for Best Performance by an Actor in a Miniseries or Motion Picture Made for Television and a Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Special, Pat Morita was nominated for a Golden Globe Award for Best Performance by an Actor in a Supporting Role in a Series, Miniseries or Motion Picture Made for Television and a Primetime Emmy Award for Outstanding Supporting Actor in a Miniseries or a Special, and Dorothy McGuire was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Miniseries or a Special.